SKieronski/Wind/README.md

 # Wind Proposal
 Wind will be a fitness/running app whose main feature will make running routes for users based on their location or a specific starting point.
-Wind will also have user and social features such as: setting a route as a user's favorite, commenting on public/featured routes, and organizing running events.
+Wind will also have user and social features such as: setting a route as a user's favorite, seeing featured places to run, and organizing running events.

 ## Wireframes
 ### App Screens